JuliaLang/julia/doc/src/manual/missing.md

 ## Arrays With Missing Values

-Arrays containing missing values can be created like other arrays
+Arrays containing missing values can be created like other arrays:

 ```jldoctest
 julia> [1, missing]
 2-element Vector{Union{Missing, Int64}}: